 We found 6 neurosurgeons near Santa Cruz, CA.

-Dr. James Kohut is a Santa Cruz, CA physician who specializes in neurosurgery.
-Dr. Kohut attended medical school at Albany Medical College.
-For his residency, Dr. Kohut trained at the University of Vermont/Fletcher Allen Health Care.
-On average, patients gave him a rating of 3.0 stars out of 5.
-He is an in-network provider for Anthem, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
+Dr. James Kohut is a neurosurgeon.
+On average, patients gave Dr. Kohut a rating of 4.0 stars out of 5.
+He is an in-network provider for Anthem, Blue Cross/Blue Shield, Coventry, and more.
+His education and training includes medical school at Albany Medical College and residency at the University of Vermont/Fletcher Allen Health Care.
 Dr. Kohut's hospital/clinic affiliations include Sutter Medical Network, Sutter Maternity and Surgery Center of Santa Cruz, and Palo Alto Foundation Medical Group.
 He is open to new patients.

-Dr. Aloria Genest, who practices in Scotts Valley, CA, is a medical specialist in neurosurgery.
-Dr. Genest is a graduate of St. Louis University School of Medicine.
+Dr. Aloria Genest specializes in neurosurgery and practices in Scotts Valley, CA. He is a graduate of St. Louis University School of Medicine.
 In addition to English, Dr. Genest (or staff) speaks Spanish, German, and French.

-Clinical interests: Acquired Brain Injury, Acoustic Neuroma, Ankylosing Spondylitis, Arteriovenous Malformation, Ataxia ...
+Clinical interests: Pinched Nerves, Acquired Brain Injury, Acoustic Neuroma, Ankylosing Spondylitis, Arteriovenous ...
 (Read more)

-Dr. Ken Sato is a neurosurgery specialist in Santa Cruz, CA. He attended Indiana University School of Medicine and subsequently trained at a hospital affiliated with Indiana University for residency.
+Dr. Ken Sato specializes in neurosurgery.
+He attended Indiana University School of Medicine and then went on to complete his residency at a hospital affiliated with Indiana University.

 Conditions / Treatments